 In uncertain times, young people need stability and support. $200 helps cover the cost of one, interactive video session for the teens in the YWCA’s Helen Claytor Center for Girls’ Leadership where they can talk about their feelings, stay connected to YWCA staff and one another, and continue planning the impact they will have on our community.

-With workplaces, schools, churches, and so much more closed, the YWCA’s helpline has never been more important to victims. $250 helps cover the cost of providing our 24-hour helpline for one month.
+The YWCA’s helpline has never been more important to victims. $250 helps cover the cost of providing our 24-hour helpline for one month.

 For survivors, finding a community of people who share similar experiences can be especially healing. $1000 helps cover the cost of providing online support groups for one month.